-December 31, 2010
+December 31, 2011

 NIS thousands

-2011 238
+2011 498

+2012 348

-2012 77
+2012 301

-315
+1,147

-The lease payments amounted to NIS 245 thousand in 2010 (2009: NIS 239 thousand).
+The lease payments amounted to NIS 497 thousand in 2011 (2010: NIS 245 thousand).

 B. The Company leases motor vehicles under operating lease agreements for a period 36 months.
 As regards these agreements, the Company has deposited amounts as security for the future rent payments.
-As at the reporting date the balance of prepaid expenses on account of the lease of motor vehicles is NIS 168 thousand (see Note 9).
+As at the reporting date the balance of prepaid expenses on account of the lease of motor vehicles is NIS 212 thousand (see Note 9).
 The deposits are linked to the CPI and do not bear interest.
 The minimum annual payments according to the agreements are as follows:

-December 31, 2010
+December 31, 2011

 NIS thousands

-2011 465
+2011 816

-2012 334
+2012 603

-2013 150
+2013 176

-949
+1,595

-The lease motor vehicles payments amounted to NIS 627 thousand in 2010 (2009: NIS 237 thousand).
+The lease motor vehicles payments amounted to NIS 759 thousand in 2011 (2010: NIS 627 thousand).

-C. In February 2007 the Company signed a software development agreement with a third party (hereinafter: "the developer").
+- C. In February 2007 the Company signed a software development agreement with a third party (hereinafter: "the developer").
 According to the agreement, the developer will provide to the Company software research and development services that are essential to the development of one of the Company's products.
 In consideration of the development services, the Company will pay to the developer an amount of US\$ 33 thousand per month according to an exchange rate of no less than NIS 4.25 per dollar (up to a maximum period of 18 months) and will also pay royalties at the rate of 6% of the sales of the future product, which will be gradually reduced to 1% in the tenth year of selling the product, less the cost of use licenses the Company will have to acquire in order to use the software that will be developed by the developer and less the monthly payments paid as from the seventh month of the agreement.
-The Company and the developer signed an extension to the development services agreement for an hourly rate.
+The Company and the developer signed an extension to the development services agreement for an hourly rate. - D. On April 28, 2008 the Company entered into a succession of strategic collaboration agreements (hereinafter the agreements) with a medical center in the USA Cleveland Clinic Foundation (hereinafter CCF) for the purpose of jointly developing a group of products for stabilizing the spinal cord with the use of the Company's guidance technology.
+According to the agreements the Company received, inter alia, an exclusive worldwide license to two patents owned by CCF for the development of unique fixation implants for the spinal cord.
+Subject to the successful completion of the development, the Company intends to act to receive regulatory approvals for the products in both the USA and Europe.